- Search The Registry

 Judith Jamison was born on this date in 1943.
 She is a Black modern dancer, dance director, educator, and author.

 Jamison went on to create roles in many of Ailey's best-known ballets, most notably the tour de force solo "Cry," a tribute to African American women, which became her signature piece.
 She has performed both in the United States and abroad.
-Jamison left Ailey's company in 1980, appeared on Broadway in the musical "Sophisticated Ladies," and performed as a guest artist with dance companies throughout the world.
-In 1988, she founded her own company, The Jamison Project, which later merged with Ailey's company.
+Jamison left Ailey's company in 1980, appeared on Broadway in the musical "Sophisticated Ladies," and performed as a guest artist with dance companies worldwide.
+In 1988, she founded the Jamison Project, which merged with Ailey's company.
 After Ailey died in December 1989, she succeeded him as artistic director of the Alvin Ailey American Dance Theater.